amadigan/fintechdemo/README.md

 ## Development Methodology

 I didn't actually write any of this code, I used Cursor with claude 4 sonnet.
 It was quite capable at iterating and fixing the initial issues with setting up the project, which was most of the work for such a simple project.
+I then reviewed the code and had Cursor make changes.